 Is it chicken in a can of beer?
 Try putting a beer can in a chicken.
-The beer flavors and moistens the bird while also satisfying the cook.
-The chef will not be the only one with a beer belly by the time the bird is ready to feast!
+The beer flavours and moistens the bird while also satisfying the cook.
+The chef will not be the only one with a beer belly when the bird is ready to feast!

 On the other hand, the ink on the cans is applied at temperatures above 500 degrees, while the can never gets hotter than 215 degrees during the cooking process.
-The majority of people have come to the conclusion that using the cans is absolutely harmless.
+The majority of people have concluded that using the cans is absolutely harmless.

 Vertical stainless steel chicken roasters are available for cooks who are still concerned about potential contamination.
 These roasters have their own reservoir, carrying beer, water, or whatever liquid you want.

 - 1 chicken (whole)